Charlotte Area Transit System: Bus

 CATS bus service primarily serves Mecklenburg County, with service in Charlotte, Davidson, Huntersville, Cornelius, Matthews, Pineville, and Mint Hill.
-Limited local and express service operated by CATS also extends to Iredell County, Gaston County, Union County, and York County, South Carolina.
+Limited local and express service operated by CATS also extends to Iredell County, Gaston County, and Union County.

 CATS operates local routes within the City of Charlotte and Mecklenburg County, with the majority of those multiple-stop routes serving the Charlotte Transportation Center in Uptown.
 Other routes that do not serve Uptown mainly connect directly between Lynx rail stations and outlying neighborhoods.
 Three community transit centers in different parts of the city were built in the mid-2000s: the Eastland Community Transit Center in East Charlotte located near the now-closed Eastland Mall, the SouthPark Community Transit Center in South Charlotte located under SouthPark Mall, and the Rosa Parks Place Community Transit Center in North Charlotte located near Johnson C. Smith University.

-Express buses in the CATS system serve Union County, far northern Mecklenburg County, the Lake Norman area, Gastonia, and Rock Hill, South Carolina.
+Express buses in the CATS system serve Union County, far northern Mecklenburg County, the Lake Norman area, and Gastonia.

 CATS operates one bus rapid transit line, the Sprinter service from the CTC to Charlotte Douglas International Airport.
 This center city to airport link will be replaced by the Lynx Silver Line upon its completion.

 CATS also operates the Special Transportation Service (STS), a paratransit service which provides transportation to people with disabilities certified as eligible based on the Americans with Disabilities Act guidelines.
 STS provides service during the same times and in the same locations as the fixed route bus service.

 During a typical week, CATS buses carry about 190,000 riders.